iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**Access Mode**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)

 A persistent volume can be mounted on a host in any way supported by the resource provider.
-The access modes supported by a persistent volume vary depending on the capabilities of the resource provider.
+Access modes supported vary by resource provider, and IOMesh supports `ReadWriteOnce`，`ReadWriteMany`，and `ReadOnlyMany`, but `ReadWriteMany` and `ReadOnlyMany` are only for PVs with `volumemode` as `block`.

 - `ReadWriteOnce`: The volume can be mounted as read-write by a single node.
 ReadWriteOnce access mode still can allow multiple pods to access the volume when the pods are running on the same node.

-- `ReadOnlyMany`: The volume can be mounted as read-only by many nodes.

 - `ReadWriteMany`: The volume can be mounted as read-write by many nodes.

-- `ReadWriteOncePod`: The volume can be mounted as read-write by a single pod. `ReadWriteOncePod`is suggested if you want to ensure that only one pod across the whole cluster can read that PVC or write to it.
-This is only supported for CSI volumes and Kubernetes version 1.22+.

-IOMesh supports `ReadWriteOnce`，`ReadWriteMany`，and `ReadOnlyMany`, but `ReadWriteMany` and `ReadOnlyMany` are only for PVs with `volumemode` as Block.
+- `ReadOnlyMany`: the volume can be mounted as read-only by many nodes.

 [**Helm**](https://helm.sh/)

 A package manager for Kubernetes that helps find, share, and build Kubernetes with software.
-You will need Helm when installing IOMesh.
+It is necessary to have Helm for IOMesh installation.

 [**Prometheus**](https://prometheus.io/)

-An open source system monitoring and alerting toolkit that can be integrated with IOMesh to monitor IOMesh storage metrics and send instant alerts.
+An open source system monitoring and alerting toolkit that can be integrated with IOMesh to help you monitor IOMesh storage metrics in real-time and receive immediate alerts.

 [**Grafana**](https://grafana.com/)

-An open source analytics and interactive visualization web application, providing charts, graphs, and alerts for the web when connected to supported data sources.
-With Grafana, you can Grafana dashboard template and alerting rules provided by IOMesh to visualize IOMesh storage performance.
+A web application that offers real-time charts, graphs, and alerts when connected to supported data sources.
+It is open source and can import IOMesh dashboard template and alerting rules, allowing you to visualize IOMesh storage metrics.